wandb/sambanova-webinar/README.md

 ### Example queries

-See example queries for financial analysis and market research.
+Example queries for financial analysis and market research are listed below.

 - "Analyze Tesla's recent performance and future growth prospects"
 - "How is the semiconductor industry performing this quarter?"